alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 #### personalisation (required)

-The personalisation argument always contains the following required parameters for the letter recipient"s address:
+The personalisation argument always contains the following required parameters for the letter recipient’s address:

 - `address_line_1`
 - `address_line_2`